 10. Correction is evil to him who forsakes the way, and he who hates reproof will die.

 11. Sheol and Abaddon are open before the

 Lord, how much more the hearts of the sons of Adam.

 12. A scorner does not love the one who reproves him; he will not go to wise men.

 13. A joyful heart produces a pleasing countenance, but by pain of heart is a spirit wounded.

 14. The heart of him who understands seeks knowledge, but the mouths of fools feed on foolishness.

-15. All the days of an afflicted man are adversity, but a joyful heart has a continuous feast.
+15. All the days of an afflicted man are unpleasant; yet, a good heart has a continuous feast.